You will visit: Northern Territory, including Alice Springs, Kings Canyon, Uluṟu, Tennant Creek, Katherine, Kakadu National Park & Darwin

 Start off the morning nice and early and watch the sun rise over this iconic natural wonder from the viewing area.

-Get familiar with Uluṟu when your Tour Manager takes you around its base and gives you the background of the spiritual significance of this site for Aboriginal people.
+Get familiar with Uluṟu when your Trip Manager takes you around its base and gives you the background of the spiritual significance of this site for Aboriginal people.

-For something different, choose an optional Harley Davidson ride or scenic flight.
+For something different, this afternoon you can choose an optional Harley Davidson ride or scenic flight.

 Tonight, catch the sun set over the UNESCO World Heritage-listed Uluṟu (Ayers Rock), and grab some nibbles and bubbly to toast this amazing view.